The first research period was impemented between 14.09.2015 - 29.09.2015 passed to the implementation phase.

 The expedition focused primarily on three sea areas of which the request for conducting research had been submitted and approved:

-a) the sea channel that separates the islands of Fourni and Thymena, including the islet of Kisiria.
+a) the sea channel that separates the islands of Fournoi and Thymena, including the islet of Kisiria.

 b) the coastline of the southern half of Fourni island which extends from the Platikavos Cape until the islet of Kourniachto, including also the islets Plaka, Stroggilo, Makronisi, Prasonisi and Small and Large Anthropofagos

 c) the island of Ag.
 Minas and the channel formed between the islands of Ag.
-Minas and Fourni.
+Minas and Fournoi.

 Apart from the areas that were chosen for underwater investigation, some dives were done selectively in locations that were either old indications of shipwrecks from private individuals –from pending cases of the EUA archives, or new indications, which emerged during the research from locals’ statements or sponge divers from Kalymnos who operated in the area.